 - Identify obstacles and solutions

-- Communicate: you must ensure that the strategic vision comes down to the ground!
+- Communicate: you need to ensure that the strategic vision reaches the grass roots!

 For example:

-- Organize seminars that bring together the entire purchasing function of the company
+- Organise seminars that bring together the company's entire purchasing function

-- Feed communication by relying on “success stories”, those of these sites or teams which successfully implement the company's purchasing policy
+- Nourish communication by drawing on "success stories", i.e. sites or teams that have successfully implemented the company's purchasing policy.

 3. Establish a responsible financial relationship with suppliers